chbrown13/class-ops/Basics/Coding.md

 > **Fizz Buzz**
 >
 > Fizz buzz is a classic [children's game](https://en.wikipedia.org/wiki/Fizz_buzz) and [programming challenge](https://leetcode.com/problems/fizz-buzz/).
 Write a program that prints each number from 1 to 20.
 If the number is divisible by 3, print `Fizz` instead.
 If the number is divisible by 5, print `Buzz` instead.
 And if the number is divisible by 3 and 5, then print `FizzBuzz`.
-This is a simple activity to practice shell programming- you are not expected to come up with the most efficient solution and you will not be graded on correctness.
+This is a simple activity to practice REPL programming, not an interview.
+You are not expected to come up with the most efficient solution.
 Your program must at least contain some type of loop structure, conditional statements, and print statements.

 **JavaScript (node)**
 ```|{type:'terminal', command: 'node'}